pculture/miro-user-manual/en/sharing.rst

 =============================

 1. Click on the **Connect** tab in the sidebar
-2. To turn sharing on, click on the Off button in the **Miro Sharing** section so that it says On.
+2. To turn sharing on, click on the Off toggle in the **Miro Sharing** section so that it says On.
-3. To turn sharing off, click on the On button in the **Miro Sharing** section so that it says Off.
+3. To turn sharing off, click on the On toggle in the **Miro Sharing** section so that it says Off.